jaya-vaidya/Projects/ChatBot/Readme.md

 BroncoBot is one stop interactive ChatBot that provides in and out information available on Santa Clara University - Leavy B-school website through user chat interface.
 User can key in any question regarding the University, admissions or any day to day events happening in Leavy B- school and the ChatBot will be more than happy to answer!

                                                       Tools and Technologies
-•	Python: Natural Language Processing (NLP), NumPy, pandas
+•	Python: Natural Language Processing (NLP), NumPy, pandas <br />
-•	Database: postgresSQL DB
+•	Database: postgresSQL DB <br />
 •	UI: Flask framework

                                                             Files
-•	UI.pdf - Sample User interaction with the chatBot
+•	UI.pdf - Sample User interaction with the chatBot <br />
-•	BroncoBot - Sample Code
+•	BroncoBot - Sample Code <br />

 Note: This is on going project.
 Prototype of the project is completed.
 Working on increasing the efficiency and accuracy.